 I originally studied International Tourism Management and International Marketing Management.
 Having finished my BA Hons Degree, I studied for my PGCE in Post Compulsory Education and Training.
 Upon completion of this course, I started work at a Further Education institution in Birmingham.
-I joined UCB in April 2014 and started teaching on the Universities' new course, Aviation and Airport Management.
-Alongside this, I am currently studying for my MA in Tourism Destination Management.
+I joined UCB in April 2014 and started teaching on the Universities' course, Aviation and Airport Management.
 My key responsibilities are centred on my role as Year Manager for Aviation and Airport Management students and lecturing on a number of diverse modules spread across the Aviation and Tourism disciplines.

 Modules I lead on include Dynamic Tourism Environment, Sustainable Tourism & Aviation Practices, Managing Tourism Activity, Tourism & Aviation Crisis Management and Innovative Sustainble Tourism.
 These are across Levels 4-7.

 I am very interested in the use of Sustainability, specifically the UNWTO Sustainable Development Goals to enable Tourism to postively impact on the destinations in which it is utilised.

 I am currently the External Examiner for Newcastle Colleges Group on their FdA Tourism Management Programme and have previously worked with Newcastle Aviation College on the periodic review for their FdA Airline and Airport Management programme.